pulse-framework/pulse/README.md

 ### TypeScript

 Pulse is written in TypeScript and is designed to support it heavily.
-Everything is type safe **out of the box** and encourages you to write clean, efficiently typed code.
+Everything is type safe **out of the box** and encourages you to write clean, fully-typed code.

 Read the [documentation](https://pulsejs.org/v3/introduction/what-is-pulse.html) to learn more!